nativewind/nativewind/apps/website/docs/core-concepts/quirks.md

 ## Flex Direction

 React Native uses a different default `flex-direction` to the web.
-This can be fixed by explicity setting a `flex-direction`
+This can be fixed by explicitly setting a `flex-direction`